datanav/docs/tutorial-getting-started-share.rst

 ==========

 In this phase we will demonstrate how to share your data to a target system.
-More specifically, we will apply the necessary logic to send the data from the :doc:`transform tutorial <tutorial-getting-started-transform>` back to HubSpot.
+More specifically, we will apply the necessary logic to send the data from the :doc:`transform phase <tutorial-getting-started-transform>` back to HubSpot.

-This tutorial contains the configuration to two pipes: the first pipe performs *optimistic locking* and the second sends the data to HubSpot.

 .. admonition::  Objectives: